bembidiona/Pianito/README.md

 | 1 | \amp | gain | gain |
 | 2 | \mod | sustain | pan |

-# NOTES
+## Notes
 - You can create a any number of Pianitos, each one playing a diferent synths.
 - Only the focused one will play.
-- If you are typing in on the SC IDE, Pianito will not play
+- If you are typing on the SC IDE, Pianito will not play.
-- SynthDef are expected to have a `freq` for the note to work, an `amp` for amplitude to work, and `gate` for the hold mode or sustain to work
+- SynthDef are expected to have a `freq` for the note to work, an `amp` for amplitude to work, and `gate` for the hold mode or sustain to work.
 - SuperDirt's instruments don't have a sustained envelope so Sustain and Hold keys don't work with them.
 You need to clone the SynthDef and add a proper gate if you want those features.